ajmalwali7/CiteSentiment_Backend/README.md

 3. **Support Academic Growth:** Our tools assist in identifying key trends and influential works, enabling researchers to make more informed decisions and advance their scholarly contributions.
 4. **Ensure Data Security:** We prioritize the security and privacy of our users' data, implementing robust measures to protect sensitive information.

-## Why We Exist

-In the ever-evolving world of academia, understanding the nuances behind citation practices is crucial.
-CiteSentiment was born out of a need to provide deeper insights into how research is perceived and cited.
-We believe that by illuminating the sentiments behind citations, we can help researchers gain a more holistic view of their work's impact and foster a more collaborative academic community.

 ## Our Approach

 Our approach combines advanced sentiment analysis with a user-friendly interface, making it easy for researchers to access and interpret citation sentiment data.
 Here's what sets us apart: